 Choose Your Parking Spots Wisely

 If someone scrapes the passenger side of your car in a parking lot or nicks the back overnight while your car is parked on the street, you might never notice it.
 In fact, you may not recognize that any damage exists until you go to bring your car back at the end of your lease agreement.
-Remember to choose your parking spots wisely and to know your vehicle and what it looks like.
+Remember to choose your parking spots wisely and know your vehicle and what it looks like.

-Watch with Other Drivers
+Watch Other Drivers